 Be a Junior Ranger

-The Junior Ranger booklet and badge program is a fun way for youth and families to explore Washington’s state parks.
-Designed for youth 4 and up, this self-guided program encourages families to discover the natural and cultural wonders of Washington through fun exploration, games, and creative activities.
+The Junior Ranger program is a fun way for youth and families to explore Washington's state parks.
+This self-guided program encourages families to discover the natural and cultural wonders of Washington through fun exploration, games and creative activities.

 • Alta Lake